Jeff Fisher: St. Louis / Los Angeles Rams (2012–2016)

 During the 2014 season, the Rams went 6–10.
 It was the team's worst record under Fisher, and also Fisher's fourth consecutive losing season as a head coach.
 During the team's final season in St. Louis in 2015, they finished with a 7–9 record.

 Prior to the 2016 season, Fisher gave a speech on Hard Knocks in which he said that he would not be "7–9 or 8–8 or 9–7, OK?
 Or 10–6 for that matter.
 This team's too talented.
 I'm not going to settle for that.
 I know what I'm doing."
 Fisher had previously been ridiculed for often finishing the season 7–9, finishing at that record four times over his 22-year career.
-The Rams started the 2016 season 3–1 but lost six of their next seven games leading up to the Rams' announcement, on December 4, that they had signed Fisher to a two-year contract extension through 2018.
+The Rams started the 2016 season with a 3–1 record but lost six of their next seven games leading up to the Rams' announcement, on December 4, that they had signed Fisher to a two-year contract extension through 2018.
 However, just over a week later, on December 12, the Rams fired Fisher following a 42–14 loss to the eventual NFC champion Atlanta Falcons in which they were held scoreless until scoring two meaningless touchdowns in the fourth quarter.
 This loss helped Fisher tie the record with Dan Reeves for the most regular season losses of any NFL head coach of all time.